Coulotte Steak: Its Names, Location, Size, and Flavor Profile

 Coulotte steak location on cow

-What is Coulotte Steak Good For?
+What Does Coulotte Steak Taste Like?

 Five 1.5-inch thick Coulotte steaks